maiduong28/maiduong28/README.md

 ### Hi there, I'm Mai Dương 👋
--🔭 I’m currently working on University of Information Technology -🌱 I’m currently learning C++,Python & Japanese
+- 🌱 I’m currently learning at University of Information Technology
 - 📫 How to reach me: https://www.facebook.com/farcist
 <!--
 **maiduong28/maiduong28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.